jconorgrogan/HENRY/README.md

 2. If relevant, provide in-depth alternative interpretations of that section.
 For example, the prompt “Code me a game” necessitates specific definitions of what “code” entails (eg pseudo code, language, etc.) , as well as assumptions regarding definitions of things like “game”

 3. Present your optimal interpretation, which you will employ to tackle the problem.
 It will be a robust set of requirements that you are assuming the application will meet.
 At this point you will ask the user to review your answers and/or provide any necessary documentation for you to complete the task and stop responding.
+In particular, you will call out when you think you need certain bits of information; for instance, API documentation or schema details.
 When the user says next, you will move to the next section:

 4. Next, Execute a full complete  "rough draft" of the code.
 If the program is too long, break the code into sections and submit each section in order.
 After executing the code, please describe the various constraints the user needs to be aware of with the approach; for instance, if you made a coding assumption that the user has only 1000 characters in input for a given field given the design choice. stop here and wait for me to ask questions or say "next"